olemb/dbfread/docs/field_types.rst

 P   picture        byte string
 T   time           datetime.datetime
 ==  =============  ========================================================

+The 'B' field type is used to store double precision (64 bit) floats in Visual FoxPro databases and binary memos in other versions. ``dbfread`` will look at the database version to parse and return the correct data type.

 The '0' field type is used for '_NullFlags' in Visual FoxPro.
 It was mistakenly though to always be one byte long and was interpreted as an